Architecture of Sri Lanka: Post Independence

 In the 1960s, 70s, and 80s, architects like Geoffrey Bawa and Minnette de Silva were leading trends in what is today known globally as ‘Tropical Modernism’.
 The style emphasizes bringing together elements from different times and places in order to create something new and original, with a local aesthetic.
 Bawa has had a tremendous influence on design and construction in Sri Lanka and many of his trademark embellishments have now become typical in Sri Lankan homes and buildings.
 The boundaries between indoors and outdoors are often erased, moved, or made more subtle, in Bawa's work.
 Older Sri Lankan influences, like reflecting pools, colonnaded passages, and terra-cotta-tiled roofs, are fused with the modernist emphasis of flowing spaces and clean lines.
 His work has also been a significant influence on architecture across South and Southeast Asia.
 Today, tropical modernist architecture can also be found in Brazil, Puerto Rico, Hawaii and Ghana among other places.

 Bawa's legacy is felt in the work of many Sri Lankan architects, who continue the traditions of Tropical Modernism.
 Architects, like Channa Daswatte, continue to design in this style, paying close attention to how the designed environment interacts with the climate and the needs of the users.

-By the 2000s and 2010s, there is also a presence of postmodernism, creating modern monumental architecture, through the incorporation of historical Sri Lankan cultural elements to convey meaning and context.
+By the 2000s and 2010s, there was also a presence of postmodernism, creating modern monumental architecture, through the incorporation of historical Sri Lankan cultural elements to convey meaning and context.
 The Nelum Pokuna Mahinda Rajapaksa Theatre in Colombo, by Kahawita De Silva & Associates, is an example of using a historical landscape design feature, the Nelum Pokuna in Polonnaruwa, to create a modern national monument to celebrate the country's arts.
 Several of buildings that are proposed/under-construction like the Altair Residential Towers, Krrish Square and ITC Colombo One have postmodern architectural designs.

-By the 2010s the idea of Sustainable architecture has appeared in Sri Lanka, the 186m(610 ft) tall Clear point Residencies building which is expected to be the world's tallest vertical garden and use harvested rainwater, recycled bathroom sink and shower water with a drip irrigation system to water the plants.
+By the 2010s the idea of Sustainable architecture has appeared in Sri Lanka, the 186m(610 ft) tall Clear Point Residencies building which is expected to be the world's tallest vertical garden and use harvested rainwater, recycled bathroom sink and shower water with a drip irrigation system to water the plants.
 The plants naturally cool the buildings and clean the air thus reducing the need for air conditioning.